autoplot/documentation/javadoc/org/autoplot/renderer/ColorScatterStylePanel.md

+# org.autoplot.renderer.ColorScatterStylePanel

-# org.autoplot.renderer.ColorScatterStylePanelLike the SeriesStylePanel, but color is removed and colorbar added.
+Like the SeriesStylePanel, but color is removed and colorbar added.

-ColorScatterStylePanel( )
+# ColorScatterStylePanel( )
 Creates new form PlotStylePanel

 ***